LesleyLai/blog/contents/blog/cpp_lambda/en.md

 We still do not know what the strange `[]` syntax is for, and that is our topic next.

 ## Captures
-The above example shows the basic usage of Lambdas, but Lambdas can do more.
+The above example shows the basic usage of lambdas, but lambdas can do more.
 The main difference between a lambda and a regular function is that it can "capture" state, and then we can use the captured value inside the lambda body.
 For example, the below function gets a new vector with the element above a certain number in the old vector.

 ```cpp
 // Get a new vector<int> with element above a certain number in the old vector